Scenario Reduction for Distributionally Robust Optimization: Computational Experiments

 Subsequently, the scenario matrices were clustered by solving \eqref{Eq:MISDP} using SCIP-SDP~4.3.0 and by applying the \emph{k-means} algorithm.
 Methodologically, the number of scenarios was set to 5, 6, 7, 8, 9, or 10 years, with the final year being 2021 and out-of-sample testing conducted in 2022 and 2023.
 The number of scenarios was then reduced to 1, 2, or 3, while the number of stocks, i.e., the dimensionality of \(\Sigma\), was randomly drawn from \(\{10, 11, \ldots, 20\}\) following a uniform distribution.
 The expected portfolio return was sampled uniformly from \([0.015, 0.25]\).
 This setup resulted in the creation of 800 portfolio optimization instances, with a maximum clustering time limit of 3600s.

-Analogous to the experiments in Section~\ref{Section:MIPLIB}, the results are analyzed with respect to the time savings achieved through scenario reduction (time factor) and the approximation error (approximation factor) of the in-sample DRO objective.
-In the left subplot of Figure~\ref{fig:time_factor}, the time factor is shown as a function of the scenario reduction factor on a logarithmic scale.
-The right subplot displays the time factor as a function of the dimension of the covariance matrix.
-Since the time factor decreases linearly on a logarithmic scale, it exhibits an exponential decrease as a function of both the scenario reduction factor and the dimension of the covariance matrix.
-Consequently, the relative time required to solve~\eqref{Eq:DRO} decreases exponentially with increasing SRF and covariance matrix dimension.
-Furthermore, the time factor remains independent of both the number of samples drawn by the algorithm and the specific scenario reduction method employed.
+All computations in this section were performed using a Python implementation on a machine equipped with an Intel® Core i7-8550U CPU @ 1.80GHz with 8 cores and 16 GB RAM.
+We employed Gurobi~11.0.1~\cite{gurobi} as the solver for quadratic optimization problems and used the SCIP-SDP~4.3.0 plugin to solve mixed-integer semidefinite programs~\eqref{Eq:MISDP}.
+As a benchmark, we compare our clustering approach against the well-known \emph{k-means} algorithm~\cite{kmeans_macqueen}, using the pyclustering~0.10.1.2 implementation~\cite{Novikov2019} and extending it to matrix clustering via the Frobenius norm.
+We utilized the pyclustering package due to greater flexibility in editing the source code.

+Analogous to the experiments in Section~\ref{Section:MIPLIB}, the results are analyzed with respect to the time savings achieved through scenario reduction (time factor (TF)) and the approximation error (approximation factor) of the in-sample DRO objective.
+In the right subplot of Figure~\ref{fig:time_factor}, the time factor is shown as a function of the scenario reduction factor on a logarithmic scale for \emph{opt}.
+TF decreases linearly on the logarithmic axis thus the relative time required to solve~\eqref{Eq:DRO} decreases exponentially with increasing SRF.
+Furthermore, the time factor remains independent of both the number of samples drawn by the algorithm and the specific scenario reduction method employed.\\ In the left subplot of Figure~\ref{fig:time_factor}, we plot the average approximation factor and the standard error as a function of the scenario reduction factor for \emph{opt}.
+The approximation factor remains relatively constant attaining values mostly between 2.0 and 2.5.
+This might be caused by the worst-case protection of the matrix clustering SDP~\eqref{Eq:MISDP}.
 The median runtimes for scenario reduction were 8.4 s for \emph{opt} and 0.7 ms for \emph{k-means}, while the average runtimes were 62 s and 0.8 ms, respectively.
 However, the runtime required for \emph{opt} exhibits high variance, with the longest observed runtime reaching 2852 s, compared to only 2.6 ms for \emph{k-means}.
-As expected, \emph{k-means} is significantly faster than solving the MISDP~\eqref{Eq:MISDP}.
+As expected, obtaining a cluster using \emph{k-means} is significantly faster than solving the MISDP~\eqref{Eq:MISDP}.